jellyfin/jellyfin/README.md

 ### Running from GH-Codespaces

-As Jellyfin will run on a container on a github hosted server, JF needs to handle 3 things differently.
+As Jellyfin will run on a container on a github hosted server, JF needs to handle some things differently.
-1. Address Binding.
-Github will put all networked services behind a reverse proxy and will only autodetect it correctly if it will bind to `Ipv4.Any`.
-Because of this, there is an adapted `BindAllNetworkManager` that will overwrite all set bindings and bind to any IPV4 address.
 **NOTE:** If you want to access the JF instance from outside, like with a WebClient on another PC, remember to set the "ports" in the lower VsCode window to public.

-2. FFmpeg installation.
+#### FFmpeg installation.
 Because sometimes you need FFMPEG to test certain cases, follow the instructions from the wiki on the dev enviorment: https://jellyfin.org/docs/general/installation/linux/#ffmpeg-installation